secnot/django-profile-repo/README.rst

 Lastly this associations are unique in the sense that only one model of each class can be associated with an user at a time.
-If you try to add to a user profile two models of the same class the older one will be discarded.
+If you try to add to a user profile two models of the same class the older one will be discarded (but not deleted).

 Running Tests